Sapient-Predictive-Analytics/dataportal/backtesting/backtesting.md

 This is caused by the [*path dependence*](https://wilmott.com/path-dependence-and-volatility/) problem of Backtesting: as the first few signals are loss-making, our portfolio runs down so much that the almost 3x profit from the 2024 rally in WMT is enjoyed by a much diminished account.
 Had we limited our input data to the last 1 year or only have access to that much data, the strategy would look great again.
 The point is therefore not so much to find a "great" strategy that makes the most out of the simulated ADA account, but by having the most reliable expected profit.
 We will deal with this in much more detail later.

-## Tracking Trades and Account Performance
+## Tracking trades and account performance
 Next, we add a logging method to our Cerebro class and tabulate results using the [Tabulate](https://pypi.org/project/tabulate/) library.
 This is crucial to later compare and evaluate strategies quantitatively as the human eye glancing over plots only yields a certain amount of intuitive assessment.

 ~~~